smerckel/adcpreader/doc/source/transformations.rst

 Both the BEAM and XYZ coordinate systems are bound to the ADCP only and require no external information to apply the transformation.
-To convert to the FSU coordinate system the mounting angles of the ADCP around the forward, starboard and up axis of the platform are required.
+To convert to the SFU coordinate system the mounting angles of the ADCP around the forward, starboard and up axis of the platform are required.
 To transform to the ENU coordinate system, in addition the attitude of the platform (pitch, heading and roll) is required.